 Every college student appreciates cooked food.
-Get several restaurants to donate a dinner for 2.
+Get several restaurants to donate a dinner for two.
 Raffle off a week of eating out.
 Set your raffle ticket price based on your ultimate fundraising goal.

 These will especially be popular at the start of every semester or during major exam periods.
-Packages could include candy, chips, hot chocolate, cookies, a mug, fruit, a magazine, etc. that would be appropriate for both male and female students at colleges.
-Parents are always looking for ideas on things to send their kids when they are away from home.
+Packages could include candy, chips, hot chocolate, cookies, a mug, fruit, a magazine, etc. that would be appropriate for students at colleges.
+Parents are always looking for ideas of things to send their kids when they are away from home.
 Send order forms to the parents who can order the packages as a surprise gift.
-You will make most money making these yourself.
+You will make the most money making these yourself.